-JS may decide to perform on-the-spot visits to the headquarters and/or project implementation location of any of the beneficiaries during project report verifications, in order to check the achievement of the project purpose and objectives, according to the financing terms and conditions.
-In this case, the deadline for the verification of the project progress report performed by the JS is suspended, depending on the number of the beneficiaries where the visit takes place and on their location.
+JS may also decide to perform on-the-spot visits to the headquarters and/or project implementation location of any of the beneficiaries during Technical Project Report verifications, in order to check the achievement of the project purpose and objectives, according to the financing terms and conditions.

+In these cases, the deadline for the verification of the Technical Project Reports performed by the JS is suspended, depending on the number of the beneficiaries where the visit takes place and on their location.

-Notification of the LB/ PBs concerning on-the-spot visits is usually done at least 5 working days in advance.
+Notification of the LB/ PBs concerning on-the-spot visits is usually done at least 4 working days in advance.